achimmertens/advertising/FilledReportTemplate.md

-These are the recipients of the salary of the last advertising job advertising microtask minijob report marketing job campaign challenge hive
+These are the members and their salaries of the last advertising contest [TAGS]